WorkOfStan/mycms/README.md

 It is recommanded to adapt classes Contoller.php, FriendlyUrl.php and ProjectSpecific.php to your needs following the recommendations in comments.
 For deployment look also to [Deployment chapter](dist/README.md#deployment) and [Language management](dist/README.md#language-management) in dist/README.md.

-MyCMS is used only as a library, so the application using it SHOULD implement `RedirectMatch 404 vendor\/` statement as prepared in `dist/.htaccess` to keep the library hidden from web access.
+MyCMS is used only as a library, so the project using it SHOULD implement `RedirectMatch 404 vendor\/` statement as prepared in `dist/.htaccess` to keep the library hidden from web access.

 ## Admin UI
 Admin UI is displayed by MyAdmin::outputAdmin in this structure: